Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

   uintptr_t sbi_create_enclave(struct enclave_create_param *enclave_create_param)
   ```

-  Create an enclave with the given arguments, monitor will initialize the enclave metadata, but will not run the enclave.
+  Create an enclave with the given arguments, monitor will initialize the enclave metadata, but will not run this enclave.

   + Arguments:
-    + enclave_create_param: the struct of the enclave creating parameters.
+    + enclave_create_param: struct of the enclave creating parameters.

   **SBI_ATTEST_ENCLAVE （FID #98）**